What we’re about

 ONLINE LIVESTREAM TALKS

 For those unable to attend the in-person talks, we also provide details of lectures and discussions delivered as on-line livestream talks that you can watch with your family, friends and neighbours.
 Why not make the most of this great social opportunity by inviting others to join you in a cafe or at home and then have your own discussion afterwards about the topic you watched.
-The livestream talks and discussions include those from The Royal Institution, The Royal Society, Gresham College and various University public lectures.
+The livestream talks and discussions include those from The Royal Institution, The Royal Society, Gresham College and occasional University public lectures.

 BOOKING LIVESTREAM EVENTS